 Wilms tumors are usually found when a child is brought to a doctor because of symptoms he or she is having.
-But even if the doctor is fairly sure a child has a Wilms tumor because of the results of a physical exam or other tests, the diagnosis is only made for certain once a sample of the tumor is removed and looked at under a microscope.
+The doctor might suspect a child has a Wilms tumor because of the physical exam or other test results, but the diagnosis can only be made for certain once a sample of the tumor is removed and looked at under a microscope.

 Medical history and physical exam

 If your child has signs or symptoms that suggest he or she may have a kidney tumor, the doctor will want to get a complete medical history to learn more about the symptoms and how long they have been there.
 The doctor may also ask if there’s a family history of cancer or birth defects, especially in the genitals or urinary system.